elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

     - `make clean` before building

 5. Debugging (not GUI)
     It's really hard to do this on Windows and VSCode, especially through an msys2 debugging terminal.
-The best I can offer is pointing you to [this StackOverFlow Answer](https://stackoverflow.com/a/1745964/7732434)
+The best I can offer is pointing you to [VSCode C++ launch JSON](https://code.visualstudio.com/docs/cpp/launch-json-reference) and [this StackOverFlow Answer](https://stackoverflow.com/a/1745964/7732434)

 6. For a `monero-gui` full build, use `cd build/release && make deploy` after running `make release-win64`
     - If the build fails due to DLL copy error, follow the troubleshooting instructions in step 4 and let me know what worked so that I can update this article